Umar Khalid: Assassination attempt

-On 13 August 2018, Khalid narrowly survived an assassination attempt.
-The two accused were arrested on 20 August 2018 by police from Fatehabad, Haryana.
-Before the arrest, the accused had uploaded a video on Facebook on 15 August, saying the attack was an Independence Day gift for India, and they also wanted to highlight the issue of cow protection.
+On 13 August 2018, Khalid survived an assassination attempt outside the Constitution Club, near the parliament.
+Police arrested the two accused on 20 August 2018 from Fatehabad, Haryana.
+Before the arrest, they had uploaded a video on Facebook on 15 August, saying the attack was an Independence Day gift for India.
+They claimed they were cow vigilantes.

-2020 Delhi riots and arrest
+2020 Incarceration and Delhi riots

 Umar Khalid was booked under UAPA by Delhi Police for his alleged "provocative speeches" during the visit of American President Donald Trump to India.
 Delhi police considered his speeches as instigating and facilitating the 2020 Delhi riots.
 On 14 September 2020, Khalid was arrested by the Delhi Police Special Cell as an alleged conspirator in the Delhi Riots case.

-In charge sheets related to the riots, the police have said Khalid met suspended and jailed Aam Aadmi Party's councillor Tahir Hussain and activist Khalid Saifi on 8 January at the Shaheen Bagh sit-in protest site against the Citizenship (Amendment) Act (CAA)-National Register of Citizens (NRC) to allegedly plan the riots.
-He was interrogated twice for his alleged role.
+In charge sheets related to the riots, the police alleged that Khalid met councillor Tahir Hussain and activist Khalid Saifi at the Shaheen Bagh protest against the CAA and NRC on 8 January.
+The three men allegedly planned the Delhi riots.
+Khalid was interrogated twice for his alleged role.
 The police also linked Khalid's speeches to the riots.
 The Delhi Police's special cell is looking into a larger conspiracy case in addition to multiple cases filed in connection with the riots.

-Delhi Police has filed supplementary charge sheet against Umar Khalid in connection with the Delhi riots.
-The police said this case is a multi-layered conspiracy and a pre-planned riot and there is sufficient evidence available to proceed against Khalid.
+Delhi Police filed a supplementary charge sheet against Umar Khalid in connection with the Delhi riots.
+They alleged a case of a multi-layered conspiracy and planning of a riot, and claimed that there was sufficient evidence to proceed against Khalid.
 In early January 2021, a Delhi court agreed with the chargesheet.
 Khalid filed a bail plea in July 2021, after eight month long hearing his bail application was dismissed.
 In the bail order the court said that the allegations against Khalid are prima facie true and his role in the "context of conspiracy" related to Delhi riots was apparent.
 In March 2022, the court denied bail to Khalid.
 An Additional Sessions Judge Amitabh Rawat stated that Khalid's plea had "no merit and substance" for the bail to be granted.

 On 13 September 2022, as he completed two years in Tihar Jail under the Unlawful Activities (Prevention) Act or UAPA, accused by the Delhi Police of involvement in 2020 Delhi riots, The Wire published Khalid's response to an open letter.
 By employing UAPA, he says, "we can be kept in jail for years, without those framing us needing to prove anything".

 On 18 October 2022, the Delhi High Court dismissed the bail plea of Khalid, as Delhi Police opposed it.

 On 3 December 2022, a Delhi court acquitted him in stone pelting case during Delhi riots.